OpenRailAssociation/osrd/core/README.md

 # on Windows
 gradlew.bat shadowJar

-# Run as a RabbitMQ single worker for all infra
+# Run as a RabbitMQ single worker for all infra (and slow RabbitMQ heartbeat for debugging)
-ALL_INFRA=true java -jar build/libs/osrd-all.jar worker --editoast-url http://localhost:8090/
+ALL_INFRA=true WORKER_AMQP_HEARTBEAT=43200 java -jar build/libs/osrd-all.jar worker --editoast-url http://localhost:8090/

 # Check that an infra can be loaded
 java -jar build/libs/osrd-all.jar load-infra --path infra.json